 Happy Thanksgiving!
-Is this year’s Thanksgiving table setting more beautiful than all pictures and ideas trending on Pinterest today?
+Is this year’s Thanksgiving table setting more beautiful than the pictures and ideas trending on Pinterest?
 Are you inviting new family members and friends this time around?
-Brilliant, we’re here to help you keep all of your charming photos and videos safe over the years.
+We’re here to help you keep all of your charming photos and videos safe over the years.

 Sharing memories is something that everyone enjoys, it brings people together, strengthens bonds, and confers identity.

-So many of these shares will help to bridge connections across continents, and help us feel like we’re still family despite the distance.
-Especially around Thanksgiving and winter holidays - it adds a layer of continuity to our life stories, even when we’re apart.
+Many of these shares will help to bridge connections across continents and help us feel like we’re still family despite the distance.
+Especially around Thanksgiving and winter holidays, it adds a layer of continuity to our life stories, even when we’re apart.

 Bring on the Thanksgiving filters!

 It already feels like photo styles are so last year, doesn’t it?
 Prisma, Instagram and Snapseed are still the most popular photo editing apps.
 But then Snapchat and Apple’s Photos made emojis and filters so popular, they’re all over the place.

 Excited about making a family album with all of the Thanksgiving photos you’ve taken since 2007, when you received your first iPhone for Christmas?
 It’s quite a pain to gather all photos, from emails, Dropbox, iCloud and iTunes, not to mention from all family members.
 And you know your spouse loves using Android, which makes it terribly difficult to keep backups in one place, doesn’t it?

 Ever helps you out.
 You see, it aggregates all photos you’ve ever taken, from all devices, local folders, backups, or albums (Google, Facebook and iCloud too).
 You can also collaborate with your friends on adding photos or curating a special Thanksgiving one just for you!